INL Bureau · Office Profiles

 Noteworthy Highlights

-Leading U.S. Counter-Fentanyl Diplomacy with China
+Leading U.S. Counter-Fentanyl Efforts with China

 Co-Leading U.S.-India Drug Policy Framework